-He was the Chapter Chair of Confederation of Indian Industries – Young Indians Bangalore Chapter in 2015.
-He also served on the Board of Entrepreneur’s Organisation Bangalore as Finance Chair from 2016 to 2018.
-George was one among the ten Indians chosen to represent India for AIYD (Australia India Youth Dialogue) at Sydney and Melbourne in 2013.
+He was the chapter chair of Confederation of Indian Industries – Young Indians Bangalore Chapter in 2015.
+He also served on the board of Entrepreneur’s Organisation Bangalore as finance chair from 2016 to 2018.
+He was one among 10 Indians chosen to represent India for AIYD (Australia India Youth Dialogue) at Sydney and Melbourne in 2013.

-George Alexander earned his bachelor’s degree in Mechanical Engineering from University of Kerala TKM College of Engineering in 2004 and he subsequently received his Master’s in Business Administration from University of North Carolina’s – Kenan Flagler Business School in 2011.
+Alexander earned his bachelor’s degree in mechanical engineering from University of Kerala TKM College of Engineering and his MBA from UNC Kenan-Flagler.

 Allison joined Domino’s after more than 13 years at Bain & Company Inc., a leading business consulting firm, where he was a partner and co-leader of Bain’s global restaurant practice, working with some of the world’s most well-known restaurant brands.
 His work covered strategy and solution development, including market segmentation and growth strategies, marketing and advertising effectiveness measures, menu development and pricing strategy, organizational design, driving operational efficiency and improving supply chain performance.

 In addition to his experience at Bain, Allison worked for BellSouth Corporation in strategic development and online services.